T0masNguyen/projects/README.md

 ---
 ### 2. **Robot Cell Calibration**
    - **Why is it important?**
-     Working with mobile robots in manufacturing settings, I focused on calibrating camera systems for precise operations.
-This project involved calculating the exact positions where a robot should grip components, which is crucial for avoiding collisions and ensuring smooth, autonomous operation.
-By improving calibration accuracy, the robots can now work more reliably in their designated spaces.
+     During my time as a working student, I worked with autonomous robotic arms, focusing on calibrating their camera systems for precise operations.
+I developed a technique to detect binary-coded rings, translating 2D images into 3D spatial data.
+Using this, I derived calibration parameters to optimize camera positioning, enhancing the reliability and efficiency of the robotic system.

 ---